Kilcoole railway station: History

 The station was opened on 30 October 1855 by the Dublin, Wicklow and Wexford Railway as Kilcool.
 The station was closed in 1964 due to a lack of resources or use.
 It reopened on 2 November 1980, renamed Kilcoole.

 Location

 The station is located on Kilcoole Beach, right beside the coastline.
 Kilcoole village is 1.6 km from the station, while Newtownmountkennedy is 6 km from the station.

 Road transport

 There is no public road transport to or from the station.
-The nearest bus stop is at Beechdale, located 900m from the station which is served by Dublin Bus routes 84/84a (Newcastle to Blackrock, via Bray Station) and 84X (Newcastle to Dublin, via UCD).
+The nearest bus stop is on Sea Road, about 600m from the station, which is served by Go-Ahead Ireland route L2 (Newcastle to Bray Station).

 There is a free car-park, located to the west of the station's platform.

 Facilities and services

-The station has one through platform and is unstaffed, has no ticket machine or toilet and is not wheelchair accessible.
+The station has one through platform and is unstaffed.
+A ticket machine and wheelchair ramp were added between 2020 and 2024.
+A schedule change in 2025 improved service, and now all trains on the Dublin-Rosslare line stop at Kilcoole, in both directions.

-The station is one of the least served on the whole Irish Rail network, with only a handful of trains per day.
-These include, on weekdays, four trains per day to Dublin Connolly (with one continuing to Dundalk) two to Rosslare Europort, one train to Wexford and one train to Gorey.
-On Saturdays there are four trains to Connolly, (with one continuing to Dundalk) and three to Rosslare Europort.
-On Sundays and bank holidays there are three trains in each direction.
+The DART+ programme is planned to bring hourly train services to Kilcoole station.